Maven Artifacts

 </dependency>

-Obvious difference is presence of classifier
+The obvious difference is presence of classifier

 in first case, while in second lack of it but presence of type